Jianningli/MIA/README.md

 ![example](https://github.com/Jianningli/MIA/blob/add-license-1/images/patch-wise-implant.gif)

-### interpretation of learnt features for volumetric shape completion
+### interpretation of learnt features for volumetric shape completion (Interpretable Deep Learning)
 For better visualization, the 3D patch as well as the 3D feature maps are projected into a 2D plane.
 We observe that the features learnt by a deep learning model for the volumetric shape completion task are interpretable and consistent/stable.
 The good interpretibility is large due to the <em>lightweight</em> nature (binary, sparse) of the skull data.